 For older patients who are unable or unwilling to wear metal braces, rest assured that our Glenpool practice offers more aesthetically friendly alternatives.
 Invisalign® Clear Aligners are available for both adults and teenagers – however, keep in mind that this specific type of treatment is best suited for patients with mild to moderate orthodontic imperfections.

 Are you concerned about the course of your child’s care?
 Or do you have questions about your own braces?
-Is there anything you want to know before the orthodontist begins orthodontic treatment for you or your loved ones?
+Is there anything you want to know before the dentist begins orthodontic treatment for you or your loved ones?
 On this page, we’ve answered a few questions that many patients have on their mind when considering traditional braces.
 Don’t be afraid to get in touch with Glenpool Braces if you have any concerns that aren’t addressed here.

 Despite what you might think, there is no real age limit for braces; even adults can benefit from wearing them to realign their smiles.
 With that said, there is a reason why they’re normally recommended for children.
 Younger patients have jaws that are still developing, and it’s easier to make the necessary changes while the teeth are more receptive to them.
 Generally speaking, we recommend braces be placed between the ages of 10 and 14, with the exact timing depending on when all of the adult teeth have appeared.
 It’s a good idea to schedule an orthodontic consultation around the age of 7 so that we can figure out early on what kind of treatment is required.